Pirita Tolvanen sitting by a desk with posters behind her on a wall

 What are the benefits of the ASLA-Fulbright MCPD program?

-• Extensive orientation training to the U.S. culture, higher education system, and details for the upcoming Fulbright period including online materials, virtual meetings, and orientation day in Helsinki;
+• Orientation training: Extensive orientation training to U.S. culture, the higher education system, and details for the upcoming Fulbright period, including online materials, virtual meetings, and an orientation day in Helsinki.

-• supplemental ASPE health benefit
+• Supplemental ASPE health benefit

 A Fulbright grant also gives remarkable extra value to your career growth, as the grant is internationally recognized and respected.
 While in the U.S., the grantee may ask for guidance from IIE contact person.
 The contact person can especially help with matters regarding visas, taxation, etc. The IIE service page for Fulbright-grantees can be found here.

-Ambassadorial requirements
+Ambassadorial Role

-• Cultural ambassador of Finland: You are motivated to learn about other cultures and share your own.
-The grantees contribute to the enhancement of the Finland-U.S. relations by acting as Ambassadors of their home country and institution and promoting cultural understanding.
+• Cultural ambassador of Finland: You are motivated to learn about other cultures and to share your own.
+The grantees contribute to the enhancement of Finland-U.S. relations by acting as citizen ambassadors of their home country and institution, and by promoting cultural understanding.

 • Motivated to learn and share: You are motivated to develop your field of specialization and share your knowledge and learning during and after the grant term.
-After the grant term, you are interested in engaging as an alum.
+After the grant term, you are interested in engaging as an alum of the Foundation.

-What are the eligibility and visa requirements?
+Other eligibility and visa requirements

 • J-1 Visa: You will travel to the U.S. with an exchange visitor visa (the J-1 visa) organized by the Fulbright program.